-Battery life will vary depending on the manufacture, batteries used, and design of your scope.
-For practical use, a thermal scope should last at least four hours on a set of batteries.
-If yours does not, there is either a defect or the scope manufacture cut costs.
+Battery life will vary depending on the manufacturer, the batteries used, and the design of your scope.
+For practical use, a thermal scope should last at least four hours on a single set of batteries.

-While night vision scopes will benefit from IR lights, thermal scopes do not need the use of any type of ambient light IR or otherwise.
+No. While night vision scopes benefit from IR lights, thermal scopes do not need any ambient light, IR or otherwise.

-Do I really need my thermal scope to have a built-in range finder?
+Do I really need a thermal scope with rangefinder technology?

 Can I take my thermal scope outside of the country?

-No. Thermal scopes are covered under the International Traffic in Arms Regulations and are not allowed to cross any national borders.
-In fact, it is illegal to even let a non-US citizen look through a night vision or thermal scope.
+No. Thermal scopes are covered under the International Traffic in Arms Regulations, so transporting them across national borders is illegal.
+In fact, it is against the law for a non-US citizen to even look through a night vision or thermal scope.

-There can be a lot to take in when jumping into the world of thermal optics.
-Many of us have spent hour learning the nuances of highly polished glass and parallax control in traditional scopes, but these devices certainly walk a new path.
-If you are willing to investigate a new technological advantage, you are likely to find a whole new way to enjoy shooting or hunting.
+There is a lot to consider before jumping into the world of thermal optics.
+If you are willing to investigate a new technological advantage, thermal optics provide a whole new way to enjoy hunting and shooting.